 This is a polarity issue, and before we do anything else, we need to get aquainted with the term ”polarity”.
 Most people seem to think that the reason these fuzz (and germanium booster/octavia) pedals won’t work with their power supplies is because the jack is reverse polarity (center positive), and that you therefore can’t mix negative center (Boss etc) pedals with positive center ones.
 But it is a little more involved than that.
 We must learn to distinguish between the polarity of the jack (which only tells us where the pedal wants to see the positive and negative) and the ground polarity (which is what dictates if the pedal can be daisy-chained or not).

 But hey – why is the jack wired the way it is in the first place?
 It does seem a little odd to carry the positive on the sleeve of the plug, doesn’t it?
 Especially since it means that for a regular negative ground design, you can’t use a metal-sleeved jack (as it would send the positive straight to the chassis, and short the power out).
 Well, this is all Boss’ fault… before they started using the barrel type plug, almost all pedals had the 3.5mm (1/8″) mini plug instead.
 That plug is still used on some Electro-Harmonix pedals and the RAT, by the way.
 But Boss chose the 2.1mm barrel plug/jack for their compact pedal line, and others have since followed (for instance, Ibanez started using them in ’83, when the 9 series was released).
-The 2.1mm jacks had a switch function, which was (and still is) used to switch the battery positive out when a plug is inserted in the jack.
-Since that switch was/is located on the sleeve connection, the positive voltage needed to go on the outside of the plug.
+Like the 3.5mm (1/8″) jacks, the 2.1mm jacks had a switch function, which was (and still is) used to switch the battery positive out when a plug is inserted in the jack.
+On the 3.5mm jacks, that switch function was located on the tip connection, while on the 2.1mm jacks it is located on the sleeve connection.
+So the positive voltage needed to go on the outside of the plug.
 Simple as that.

 Which adapter works, then?

 Most times, you need a separate adapter with a reverse polarity plug (center positive instead of negative).
-But you do need to verify the polarity with the manufacturer before you try – don’t just plug in an adapter to see if the pedal lights up…
+But you do need to verify the polarity with the manufacturer before you try – do not just plug in an adapter to see if the pedal lights up…

 The reason why most PNP pedals have center positive DC jacks (wired backwards compared to ”normal” pedals) is not to force you to buy a special adapter from the pedal maker, even though it might look that way.
 Rather, it is simply easier to wire the jack that way, to tie it in with the ”input jack power on/off” scheme.
 As mentioned earlier, the DC jacks has a switching pole on the sleeve/outside connection.
 On a ”regular” pedal, the battery positive is wired through this switch, so that the adapter plug can interrupt the battery feed to the circuit.
 The battery negative is wired to the ”ring” connection on the (stereo) input jack.
 This allows you to turn the power off by pulling the plug out of that jack, by denying the battery negative its connection to ground.
 When you insert a mono plug into the stereo jack, the ring connection hooks up to ground, turning the power back on.